 1. Notice of Objection to a Tax Decision(Article 54 of the Proclamation)

 A taxpayer dissatisfied with a tax decision may file a notice of objection to the decision, in writing, with the Authority within 21 (Twenty-one) days after service of the notice of the decision.
 A notice of objection is valid only upon the fulfillment of the following conditions:

 - the notice of objection states precisely the grounds of the taxpayer’s objection to the tax decision, the amendments that the taxpayer believes are required to be made to correct the decision, and the reasons for making those amendments;

 - when the objection relates to a tax assessment, the taxpayer must pay any tax due under the tax assessment that is not disputed by the taxpayer in the objection; and

-- A full payment of the tax if a tax payer prefers to pay the tax assessed on protest.
+- Full payment of the disputed tax amount if a taxpayer prefers to pay the tax assessed on protest.